Brilliant Mistake

-"Brilliant Mistake" is a song written and performed by new wave musician Elvis Costello that was first released on his 1986 album King of America.
+"Brilliant Mistake" is a song by the English singer-songwriter Elvis Costello that was first released on his 1986 album King of America.
 Written about Costello's experiences in America, the song features introspective lyrics and a performance from the Confederates, who performed on the track after his usual backing band the Attractions could not perform to Costello's liking.

 Released on King of America as the opening track, the song has since seen positive reception from critics and has appeared on compilation albums.

 Background

 Costello first came up with the title of "Brilliant Mistake" in a conversation with David Was of Was (Not Was), who Costello had collaborated with to write "Shadows And Jimmy" for the latter's 1988 album What Up, Dog?.
 They had been discussing Costello's experiences in America; he later described the track as "about being deluded or imagining a life in exile".